 In the example below Eric has been given 2 people to help him with this task.
 The task will now take 8.33 business days to accomplish the work with each resource working 66.67 hours on this task.
-The work has not changed for the task.
-It would be noted that for this task type it does not make a difference whether all resources are assigned at one time or individually.
+The work for the task has not changed.
+It does not make a difference whether all resources are assigned at one time or individually.